senekor/rust-workshop/final_project/src/http/hello_world.md

 ## Spinning up a useless HTTP server

-We're not quite done with the boilerplte yet:
+We're not quite done with the boilerplate yet:

 ```rust
 async fn main() {